elapouya/django-robohash-svg/README.rst

 Django app for creating svg robots

 The idea: from any string (username, first name and last name, etc...), obtain a unique svg robot to display.
-This useful for creating avatars or for testing purposes.
+This is useful for creating avatars or for testing purposes.

 Installation
 ------------